 ICMI Thirteenth Study: "Mathematics Education in Different Cultural Traditions: A Comparative Study of East Asia and the West", October 2002

-The Study Conference for the Thirteenth ICMI Study will be held at the University of Hong Kong in October 2002 (the exact dates will be announced later).
+The Study Conference for the Thirteenth ICMI Study will be held at the University of Hong Kong on October 20-25, 2002.
 The theme of the Study is "Mathematics Education in Different Cultural Traditions: A Comparative Study of East Asia and the West".
-The Discussion Document for this Study appears in this issue of the ICMI Bulletin (December 2000, No. 49, pp. 16-33) and elsewhere.
+The Discussion Document for this Study has appeared in the ICMI Bulletin (December 2000, No. 49, pp. 16-33) and elsewhere.

 or by contacting the Study co-chairs